 Coming up with ideas for your blog posts always seems very difficult to a lot of people.
-There are, however, a lot of different tools available for you online to help you with the brainstorming.
-Sites like Quora, or places like Amazon book listings all can help with coming up lots of topics that you’re target audience is looking for.
+However, many different tools are available for you online to help you with brainstorming.
+Sites like Quora or places like Amazon book listings can help with coming up with lots of topics that you’re target audience is looking for.

 The best way to do this and to not drift off into lots of other things is to just timebox your brainstorming.

-Set a timer for 15 minutes and try to brainstorm as many ideas as possible that might be of interest to your audience.
+Set a timer for 15 minutes and try to brainstorm as many ideas as possible that might interest your audience.

-Write down all topics into a master Excel sheet
+Write down all topics in a master Excel sheet

 The monthly search volume can be found using Keywords Everywhere or using a free tool like Ubersuggest.

-If you add those into your master Google Sheet, your spreadsheet will start to look like this:
+If you add those to your master Google Sheet, your spreadsheet will start to look like this:

 Write down how much traffic potential each idea has

-There was a time where we would stop here, but after listening to his podcast some time ago, we’ve decided to go a little bit deeper still, to make it more actionable, so you really know what topics will get you the highest return on your investment.
+There was a time when we would stop here, but after listening to his podcast some time ago, we’ve decided to go a little bit deeper still to make it more actionable, so you really know what topics will get you the highest return on your investment.

 What you need to do first is start writing down the traffic potential each idea has.

-For this, you just take the number one Google result for your target topic and put that URL in SEMRush (sadly this functionality is not available yet in Ubersuggest).
+For this, you take the number one Google result for your target topic and put that URL in SEMRush (sadly, this functionality is not available yet in Ubersuggest).

 Go to SEMRush > Organic Research and put in the URL of the number one organic search result to find the “traffic potential” for your topic.
-After all, if you take over that number one spot, this could be the amount of traffic that you’re getting every month.
+After all, if you take over that number one spot, this could be the amount of traffic you’re getting monthly.

 The reason why you want to do this is that the estimate of monthly traffic that blog post is getting is way more of an accurate indicator of how much potential traffic you might be getting versus just the search volume.

-People searching for a topic have all the option on that first page of the search results, after all, to choose from when they are looking for an answer.
+People searching for a topic have all the options on the first page of the search results, after all, to choose from when they are looking for an answer.

-As SEMRush gives you the estimated amount of traffic per month, we multiply this number by 12 before adding it into our master sheet.
+As SEMRush gives you the estimated amount of traffic per month, we multiply this number by 12 before adding it to our master sheet.

 Your master sheet should now look like this: